HTML Guides for max-device-width

 <style>

-/* Recommended: respond to viewport width */
+/* Correct: responds to the viewport width */

 @media (max-width: 480px) {